-A Court Order must be Served on the Judgment Debtor to Compel his Appearance at a Judgment Debtor Examination, when he is Required to Submit to Questioning Under Oath about his Assets and Financial Situation
+A Court Order must be Served on the Judgment Debtor to Compel Appearance at a Judgment Debtor Examination, to Submit to Questioning Under Oath about Assets and Financial Situation

 To obtain more information about the debtor’s assets, the debtor can be required to submit to questioning under oath about his financial situation.

 To compel a debtor to appear for examination, a court order is obtained from the court, which is then served upon the debtor.
 When a copy of the signed order is served, the debtor will be required to personally come to court, at the time and place given in the order, for the purpose of answering questions about his or her property and sources of income.

 The order of examination must be served on the debtor before the examination date.
 This is done by handing a true copy of the order to the debtor.
 The person serving the copy must be prepared to show the debtor the original signed order, if the debtor requests.
 As soon as the order is served, the original form (signed by the judge or other court officer), with a signed proof of service attached to it, must be filed with the clerk of the court.
 Some courts require that the form be filed at least five business days before the date set for the examination.